2008 Houston Astros season: August

+On August 6, Brandon Backe surrendered a career-worst 11 runs over 3 2/3 innings.
+Most of the damaged was done in the third inning, when Mark DeRosa connected for a grand slam, highlighting an 11–4 defeat to the Cubs.

+With a victory on August 7, Houston launched a season-high eight-game winning streak.
+Led by seven innings with one run allowed from Roy Oswalt (9–8), the Astros took a 7–4 decision from the Cincinnati Reds.
+Tejada, Berkman, and Lee collected three hits each, while Pence slugged his 15th longball.

-Carlos Lee, in peak form, on August 8 delivered a two-run double in the tenth inning to defeat the Cincinnati Reds, 9–5.
+Carlos Lee, in peak form, on August 8 delivered a two-run double in the tenth inning to defeat the Reds, 9–5.
 The play brought an NL-leading 100th run batted in (RBI) of the season, as well the 1000th of his career.
-Lee added a home run among four hits, and Kaz Matsui, Humberto Quintero and Hunter Pence also went deep.
+Lee added a home run among four hits, and Kaz Matsui, Humberto Quintero and Pence also went deep.
 However, the following day, Lee sustained a fractured pinkie when hit by pitch on a Bronson Arroyo offering, halting his season after 115 games.

-For the week of August 4–10, Lee was recognized with the NL Player of the Week Award:
+For the week of August 4–10, Lee was recognized with the NL Player of the Week Award: At that point, Lee had been on course for the best offensive statistical season of his major league career, with injuries never being an issue.
+In each of ten different seasons, "El Caballo" appeared in 150 or more contests.

+On August 16, Brandon Backe tied a major league record by relinquishing two grand slams in the same game, during the first inning, to Miguel Montero, and then in the sixth, to Chris Young.
+This led an 11–5 Arizona Diamondbacks' victory over the Astros.
+Montero also cranked a solo home run in the fourth inning.
+The three home runs and 11 earned runs charged to Backe both tied a career-high.

+Retirement of Craig Biggio's uniform number 7

+Craig Biggio signs autographs at a Houston sports collectors show in 2014.

-Longtime second baseman Craig Biggio's jersey number 7 was officially retired by the club during pre-game ceremony at Minute Maid Park on August 17, 2008.
+Longtime second baseman Craig Biggio's jersey number 7 was officially retired by the club during a pre-game ceremony at Minute Maid Park on August 17, 2008.
 A seven-time All-Star, Biggio played all 20 seasons with the Astros and retired as the franchise leader in games played (2,850), at bats (10,876), runs scored (1,844), and hits (3,060), and the all-time leader in doubles by right-handed hitters in major league history (668).